cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ```

 > NOTE
-> If you don't apply aboe request parser sidecar, you will get this error
+> If you don't apply the above request parser sidecar, you will get this error
 >
 > ```json
 > {
     "errors": [